 Constipation, urinary tract infections (UTIs), thinning bones, and unexplained weight loss are all common in persons with Parkinson's Disease (PD).
 Preventing or managing these conditions can be accomplished through proper hydration and nutritional intake.

 Proper hydration, which is achieved by drinking plenty of fluids, is important in the prevention of constipation and UTIs.
 Fluid replacement is important, especially when participating in physical activity.
 Be sure to drink fluids throughout the day, ideally water.
 Consuming fruits and vegetables, foods which are naturally high in water content, can also increase daily fluid intake.
-Side effects of anti-Parkinson medications or anticholinergic agents (i.e., Cogentin, Artane) may include dry mouth, feelings of thirst, thick or sticky saliva, dry eyes, and constipation.
+Side effects of anti-Parkinson medications or anticholinergic agents (i.e., Cogentin, Artane) may include dry mouth, feelings of thirst, thick or sticky saliva, dry eyes, constipation, and taste alterations.
 It is important to consume adequate fluids; again, preferably water, when taking medications.
-Aim for 8 glasses per day of water in addition to any other fluids normally consumed within the course of the day (such as juice, milk, or coffee).
+Aim for eight glasses per day of water in addition to any other fluids normally consumed within the course of the day (such as juice, milk, or coffee).
+Carrying a water bottle around each day can aid as a reminder and help to track how much water has been consumed.
 Remember to include adequate fiber in any healthy diet and be sure to consume adequate water when increasing your fiber intake in order to further prevent risk of constipation.